Access to Health Care Services & COVID-19 updates

 You can now access the E-Consult service via the link further down the home page.
 This allows you to submit a query online for review by the GP, Nurse or Admin Team who will aim to respond to you within 48 hours.

-Please do not attend any appointment if you or a member of your household are displaying symptoms of COVID-19.
+Please do not attend the surgery if you are displaying symptoms of COVID-19.
 For further information on COVID-19 symptoms please visit https://111.nhs.uk/covid-19.

 Marsh House Medical Practice

 The Practice is committed to providing a high quality healthcare service for all patients registered here.
 Good health involves us working together.